usnistgov/dioptra/docs/source/overview/executive-summary.rst

 The sheer variety of attacks and defenses results in a combinatorial explosion of possible combinations of attacks, defenses, model architectures, and datasets.
 This creates a challenge for evaluating the effectiveness of defenses against the full array of attacks it may face.
-The NCCoE’s Securing AI testbed addresses this challenge by making it easier for researchers to explore the set of possible combinations.
+The NCCoE's Securing AI testbed addresses this challenge by making it easier for researchers to explore the set of possible combinations.

 Audience
 --------

-There are several potential groups who can benefit from the testbed.
+We envision an audience with a wide variety of familiarity with and expertise in machine learning.
+Newcomers to the platform will be able to run the included demonstrations of attacks and defenses even if they have very little programming experience.

+The testbed offers new opportunities for analysts in organizations using ML-enabled products.
+For example, the inclusion of testing as part of the build pipeline for 1\ :sup:`st` party developers would help promote more robust products.
+Similarly, 2\ :sup:`nd` party consumers of such products might leverage the testbed as part of a verification or risk assessment process.
+In both cases it allows them to test a product against a range of attacks, thereby helping to understand what types of threats are most harmful.

-First, we envision it as an asset to ML researchers.
+We also envision it as an asset to ML researchers developing new solutions.
-The testbed will allow them to evaluate any new techniques they develop by running them through their paces.
+The testbed will allow them to evaluate the security of any new techniques they develop by running them through their paces.
 For example, we envision new defenses being tested against a wider array of attacks than is typically found in the literature.
-Similarly, it can facilitate “parameter sweeping” to better understand the degree to which small changes in parameters can affect an algorithm.
+Similarly, it can facilitate "parameter sweeping" to better understand the degree to which small changes in parameters can affect an algorithm.
 It also affords an opportunity to replicate and benchmark well-known results from the research literature.
 This ability to repeat experiments to reproduce results is critical for creating and validating reliable metrics.

-Additionally, the testbed offers new opportunities for organizations using ML-enabled products.
-For example, the inclusion of testing as part of the build pipeline for first party developers would help promote more robust products.
-Similarly, second party consumers of such products might leverage the testbed as part of a verification or risk assessment process.
-In both cases it allows them to test a product against a range of attacks, thereby helping to understand what types of threats are most harmful.

 Scope
 -----

 The testbed is specifically focused on adversarial attacks against the ML algorithms themselves and defensive techniques designed to mitigate the attacks.
 In that spirit, the testbed is not originally designed to embed ML algorithms into a larger system context.
-For instance, it would take additional engineering to integrate image classification algorithms into a system.
-It is therefore not suitable for testing system-level defenses.
+For instance, an automated checkout system based on classifying images of products would require additional engineering.
+Defenses that could be applied to the surrounding system are currently out of scope.
 Similarly, the initial focus has been on image classification algorithms due to the prevalence of available information about attacks and defenses against such algorithms.
 There is nothing about the architecture that inherently limits the scope to computer vision, and it would be relatively straightforward to include algorithms using different modalities such as speech recognition or natural language processing.

-It comes packaged with several built-in demonstrations.
+It comes packaged with about 10 built-in demonstrations of attacks and defenses from the literature combined in various ways.
+The attacks include the Fast Gradient Method evasion attack, the Poison Frogs poisoning attack, and a membership inference oracle attack among others.
+Defenses include feature squeezing, adversarial training, and jpeg compression among others.
+We anticipate this list will grow with time, and we encourage users to contribute back to the project other algorithms as they are developed.

 Assumptions / System Requirements
 ---------------------------------